TheSledgeHammer/SingleProject/README.md

 MC Folder contains RetroBees build.gradle and gradle.properties as an example.

+#Setup Scripts:
+setupSingleProject.sh: Will clone all git repositories listed. buildProjects.sh: Will compile and upload projects to bintray and other repositories.

 # Modifications & Additions
 git-maven.gradle : The primary configuration for maven repositories and gradle.properties.